front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

   **Reminder** loadByUID returns a `Content` representing a Prismic Content of the corresponding type and having an UID field with the given value.
 If such Content does not exist, it throws an error.
 </blockquote>

-We can handle the error by wrapping our promise in the `withDefault404Result(promise, defaultResult)` utility function :
+We can handle the error by wrapping our promise in a try / catch :

 ```js
 export default {